AhmedIsmailKhalid/Advanced-TensorFlow-Techniques/README.md

 ### Note

 Please note that this repository is a work in progress.
-Due to data loss and issues with a previous repository, we are in the process of restoring and updating the content.
-We appreciate your understanding and patience.
+Due to data loss and issues with a previous repository, I am in the process of restoring and updating the content.
+I appreciate your understanding and patience.